 - Make the rub: Combine the chili powder, coffee, cumin, brown sugar, cayenne pepper, salt, and black pepper.

-- Place the ribs on the prepared baking sheet.
-Rub the ribs on both sides with the spice mixture.
-Wrap the rack in aluminum foil.
+- Rub the ribs on both sides with the spice mixture.

-- Bake for 2 1/2 to 3 hours or until the internal temperature of the ribs reaches 160.
+- Simmer the ribs in the Coca-Cola for 2 1/2 to 3 hours or until the internal temperature of the ribs reaches 160.
 The ribs should be tender and easy to pull from the bone.